 The Events: Canadian U18 and University Sevens Rugby Championships

-Welcoming near to 20,000 rugby supporters, the Canadian Rugby 7s is a landmark sporting event held by Rugby Canada.
+Welcoming close to 20,000 rugby supporters, the Canadian Rugby 7s is a landmark sporting event held by Rugby Canada.
 During this event, all provincial rugby 7s teams come to Burnaby, BC to compete and accumulate points with the ultimate goal of being crowned champions at the end of the tournament.
 For Rugby Canada, this also means figuring out how to get their players to the field and in front of all these spectators.

 The Challenge: Moving Players to the Field

 Having played rugby for most of his life, Paul-Henri van Thiel is both a prime example of living out a passion and a wealth of information.
-After doing two internships, running international events, and traveling across the country for Rugby Canada during the summer, Paul had his heart set.
+After doing two internships, running international events, and travelling across the country for Rugby Canada during the summer, Paul had his heart set.
 Soon thereafter, he transitioned into a full-time position as Coordinator of Events and Competitions.

 Paul explained to us how they previously coordinated transportation for their provincial teams – a troublesome and time consuming process.
 In the past, the way they’ve typically gone about it is by calling different charter bus companies, bouncing quotes, and essentially sorting through all this information by themselves.